arjun372/NE591-008/src/labs/inlab1/README.md

 ## Example

-To run the program with an angle of 0.5 radians, a convergence threshold of 1e-8, and 100 iterations, use the following
+To run the program with an angle of 0.5 radians, a convergence convergence_threshold of 1e-8, and 100 iterations, use the following
 command:

 ```